How to make white wine?

 The choice of the type of fermentation tank is important.
 They are often made of wood, stainless steel or concrete.
 Some white wines, such as Chardonnay, are best fermented in oak, while others prefer inert containers.

 Fermentation temperature also has an impact on the type of wine desired.
 In theory, white wines are fermented at lower temperatures than reds.
 The lower the temperature, the better the fruit aromas are preserved.
 The fermentation temperature of a white wine should be around 20°.
 This process takes between 10 and 14 days.
 If the winery prefers to produce a drier wine and wait until the vast majority of the sugars have converted to alcohol, the fermentation time will of course be extended.
-However, if you're planning a medium-dry or even sweeter wine, you'll need to stop fermentation, depending on the desired amount of sugar.
+However, if you're planning a medium-dry or even sweeter wine, you'll need to stop fermentation, depending on the amount of sugar you want.

 Aged in vats This technique is widely used, especially for wines to be drunk young.
 After alcoholic fermentation, the wine is poured into a vat and left there for a few weeks to reach a certain stability.

 Barrel ageing Barrel aging: unlike tank aging, barrel aging is widely used for powerful wines that need to age.
-The wine remains in the barrel for several months, and malolactic fermentation occurs naturally.
+The wine remains in the barrels for several months, and malolactic fermentation occurs naturally.
 It is this second fermentation that gives the white wine its roundness.

 Blending allows us to create wines with greater complexity, to add more acidity or to enhance different aromas.